ZorkaBozilovic/music-eeg-modelling/README.md

 ## Key Findings

-All key findings are presented in the thesis.
+All key findings are presented in the `Undergraduate thesis`.

 ## Acknowledgements